core-wg/yang-cbor/draft-ietf-core-sid.md

 ### Allocation policy {#ietf-iana-sid-range-allocation-policy}

-The first million SIDs assigned to IANA is sub-divided as follows:
+The first million SIDs assigned to IANA is subdivided as follows:

 * The range of 0 to 999 (size 1000) is subject to "IESG Approval" as defined in {{RFC8126}}; of these, SID value 0 has been reserved for implementations to internally signify the absence of a SID number and does not occur in interchange.
 * The range of 1000 to 59,999 (size 59,000) is designated for YANG modules defined in RFCs.